uyen-h-tran/Cyclistic-bike-share-analysis-using-SQL-and-PowerBI/README.md

 Each dataset is a CSV (comma-separated values) file containing details of every ride logged by Cyclistic customers.
 There are a total of 13 columns in each:

-ride_id            : unique Ride ID
+ride_id            : Unique Ride ID

 rideable_type      : Bike type (Classic, Docked, Electric)